lingtengqiu/LibTorch_RefineDet/README.md

 ```

-second compile your refinedet API
+Second compile your refinedet API
 ```BASH
 cd ../
 bash do.sh
 ```
 # How To use
-this model for 2 detector, if you want to add more.
+This model for 2 detector, if you want to add more.
 U only change a little from my code.
 You must train your refinedet in your pytorch,and import the torch script.
-and then U must give the anchor priors about U model and save to *.csv
+U must give the anchor priors about U model and save to *.csv

 ## In your Master
 U must put your test_img into JPEGImages.do follow: